Characters: Red vs. Blue - Project Freelancer

 - Luke, I Am Your Father: The Season 10 finale reveals she's the daughter of Allison and Director Church.
 She notes that her mother had terrible taste in men.

 - The Man Behind the Man: In Season 11, to Locus, of all people.
 Subverted, as she and Epsilon are masquerading as the actual Control to stop Locus and Felix's mercenary corps.

 - Mr. Vice Guy by the end of Season 10.
 She finally lets go of the past and her grudge against Texas and decides to make up for her past mistakes.

 - Ninja: Specialist in close combat and stealth.

-- Oedipus Complex: The finale of Season 10 reveals she has a non-sexual version of this, whether she knows it or not.
+- Oedipus Complex: The finale of Season 10 reveals she has this, whether she knows it or not.
 Her competition with Tex for the Director's approval turns out to be her competing with her mother's memory for her father's approval.

 - Only Sane Man: It's pretty plain throughout Season 10 that she goes through exactly the same stages Washington went through: despair at the Blood Gulch crew's ineptness, surprise when they pull something good out of the hat (although the video log of Agent York probably helped a bit here) and then finally accepting them as being Weak, but Skilled and lightening up.
 See Defrosting Ice Queen.

 - Pay Evil unto Evil after getting a little push from Sigma and Gamma.
 This extends into the present day, where her efforts to find and kill the Director make her a Token Evil Teammate to her companions.